A topic from the subject of Organic Chemistry in Chemistry.

 • Ultraviolet-visible (UV-Vis) spectroscopy: A technique that measures the absorption of ultraviolet and visible light by molecules to determine their electronic structure.

-• Electrophilic addition: Experiments that involve the addition of an electrophile to a double or triple bond.
+• Electrophilic Addition: Reactions where an electrophile adds to a double or triple bond.

 Data Analysis